dmitrymomot/kanban-vue/CONTRIBUTING.md

   - All unit tests should pass

 # Code Coverage
-Code coverage should remain the same percentage for your pull request
+Code coverage should remain the same percentage for your pull request, if you get a lower coverage score you need to write unit tests

 # Pre-commit hook
 There is no way to commit code to this project without having the unit test and linter pass.
 This is thanks to a handy package called [pre-commit](https://github.com/observing/pre-commit).
 Pre-commit makes sure that `npm run test` is executed and is passed before the commit is accepted.